nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/hids.rst

    :local:
    :depth: 2

-This module implements the Human Interface Device Service with the corresponding set of characteristics.
+This library implements the Human Interface Device Service (HIDS) with the corresponding set of characteristics.
 When initialized, it adds the HID Service and a set of characteristics, according to the `HID Service Specification`_ and the user requirements, to the Zephyr Bluetooth® stack database.

 If enabled, a notification of Input Report characteristics is sent when the application calls the corresponding :c:func:`bt_hids_inp_rep_send` function.

 You can register dedicated event handlers for most of the HIDS characteristics to be notified about changes in their values.

-The HIDS module must be notified about the incoming connect and disconnect events using the dedicated API.
+The HIDS library must be notified about the incoming connect and disconnect events using the dedicated API.
 This is done to synchronize the connection state of HIDS with the top module that uses it.

 .. note::